pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ### Using a Closure [version 2.2.2+]

 You can set a closure to be called before each verification with a defined provider state.
-The closure will be called with the state description from the pact file.
+The closure will be called with the state description and parameters from the pact file.

 ```groovy
 pact {